prabhat903/RESTful-Blog-API/README.md

 # RESTful-Blog-API
 learning node express REST services

-To run the application.
+# To run the application.
-download the repository to ur local. open the terminal or command line in the directory having server.js and perform npm install, to load all node modules.
+download the repository to ur local. open the terminal or command line in the directory having server.js and perform
+<b>npm install</b>
+, to load all node modules.
+once the node module are installed, perform
+<b>node server.js</b>

 I have crated a on server store to keep the posts and comments.
 I tried to create a middleware for the comments services which checks whether any Blog Post present or not.

-Tests :
+# Tests :
 I performed test with the Postman.

 A Post Body Object(JSON) is as followes.